Skip to main content

 PyPI - Version Python Version CI Status

-Kuberef is a lightweight, cloud-native CLI tool designed to validate Kubernetes Secret references before you deploy.
+Kuberef is a lightweight, cloud-native CLI tool designed to audit Kubernetes Secret references before you deploy.
 It bridges the gap between static YAML manifests and your live cluster state, preventing "silent failures" caused by missing secrets or incorrect data keys.

 Features